beatass/Diamonds-price-analysis/README.md

 # Diamonds price analysis

-This analysis is intented to give the answer **what factors affect the price of diamonds the most**.
+The analysis is intented to give the answer **what factors affect the price of diamonds the most**.

 ## Motivation